 11 of 30

 The boldly marked golden-winged warbler (Vermivora chrysoptera) is a popular bird to see in Michigan’s upper peninsula and the northern half of the lower peninsula.
-These warblers are summer residents in the state, and are most easily seen in second-growth forests that have been recently harvested for logging operations.
+These warblers are summer residents in the state, and are most commonly seen in second-growth forests that have been recently harvested for logging operations.
 They are also frequently seen in swampy areas, where their bright wing and crown patches stand out even in shaded habitats.

 12 of 30